List of Elemental Gelade characters: Arc Aile members

 Sunweld is a member of Arc Aile, Cisqua and Rowen's senior officer, and Challo's pleasure.
 He has brown hair and a lukewarm personality and look.
-In the manga, in a fight with Wolx Hound, he sustains a broken leg and a couple of cracked ribs.
+In the manga, he sustains a broken leg and cracked ribs in a fight with Wolx Hound.
 In the anime, he is beaten by three Sting Raids after he infiltrated Chaos Choir's headquarters.